digiblur/digiNRG_ESPHome/README.md

 # digiNRG - Whole Home Power Monitoring with ESPHome
-Whole home power monitoring and additional circuits with ESPHome and Home Assistant.
-Other home automations can also use this implementation as well with the MQTT option.
+Whole home power monitoring and additional power circuits with ESPHome and Home Assistant.
+This implementation utilizes the ATM90E32AS based board from CircuitSetup.
+Other home automation software supporting MQTT can also use this integration.

-Video Demostration and Setup -
+Video Demostration and Setup - https://youtu.be/BOgy6QbfeZk

 ### Parts List
 [Split Core Current Transformer 100A/50ma](https://amzn.to/2JtuRSt)